Terminal Commands

 colcon build | Compiles ROS 2 packages. | colcon build --packages-select \<PACKAGE_NAME\> |

-When you create a package with ros pkg create
+When you create a package with ros pkg create, you MUST run the command inside the src directory within the workspace.

-to print the working directory and ensure the path ends with auvc_ws/src
+BEFORE running the command, run pwd to print the working directory and ensure the path ends with auvc_ws/src.

-to compile packages in a workspace you MUST run the command in the workspace directory.
+When you run colcon build to compile packages in a workspace you MUST run the command in the workspace directory.

-to print the working directory and ensure that the path ends with auvc_ws
+BEFORE running the command, run pwd to print the working directory and ensure that the path ends with auvc_ws.

 Node Commands